-French prime minister unveils "Macron II" reform drive
+French PM sets out "Macron II" reform drive

-PARIS (Reuters) - France will reduce unemployment benefits for high earners and offer incentives to those who work beyond normal retirement age, two key planks of a renewed reform drive by President Emmanuel Macron after months of “yellow vest” protests.
+PARIS (Reuters) - France will reduce unemployment benefits for high earners and offer incentives to those who work beyond normal retirement age, two major planks of a renewed reform drive by President Emmanuel Macron after months of “yellow vest” protests.

-Macron, 41, swept to power two years ago on a centrist platform, shattering the traditional mainstream parties on the right and left with a promise to liberalize France’s regulation-choked economy, create jobs and clean up politics.
+Macron, 41, swept to power two years ago on a centrist platform, shattering the traditional mainstream parties on the right and left with a promise to create jobs and clean up politics.

-While his early reform drive faced protests by unions and the past six months have seen weekly unrest at the hands of the “yellow vest” movement, French unemployment is now at a 10-year low, investment at a 12-year high and purchasing power is rising, Philippe said to cheers from ruling party lawmakers.
+While his early reforms to liberalize the regulation-choked economy drew protests by unions, with the past six months seeing weekly “yellow vest” protests, unemployment is now at a 10-year low, investment at a 12-year high and purchasing power is rising, Philippe said to cheers from ruling party lawmakers.

-The economic data may be pointing in Macron’s favor, but a combination of tax cuts for big business and the wealthy, reforms to loosen labor laws and the perception the he is arrogant have made the former investment banker unpopular among blue-collar workers and others struggling to make a living.
+The economic data may be pointing in Macron’s favor, but a combination of tax cuts for big business and the wealthy, reforms to loosen labor laws and the perception that he is arrogant have made the former investment banker unpopular among blue-collar workers and others struggling to make a living.

-Philippe acknowledged errors had been made.
-But he said it was time to relaunch Macron’s reform agenda with what he called an “Act II”, a tag that echoes the “yellow vests” and their numbering of each weekend of protest with Roman numerals.
+Philippe acknowledged that errors had been made.
+But he said it was time to relaunch Macron’s reform agenda with what he called an “Act II”.

 Philippe said his government would create incentives for the French to stay in work longer and reiterated his intention to simplify France’s unwieldy pensions system to make it fairer.